Teen Faces Trial in Golf Club Slaying

 Hussin died at the scene as Lowry and his friends fled, according to police.

-"It's a tragic situation," said Lowry's defense attorney Steven Schwartz of Farmington Hills.
-"But my client acted in self-defense," Schwartz told the court.
+“It’s a tragic situation,” said Lowry’s defense attorney Steven Schwartz of Birmingham.
+“But my client acted in self-defense,” Schwartz told the court.

 Oakland County Assistant Prosecutor Jason Pernick called Lowry “a killer” and said he was the aggressor because Robinson’s testimony showed Hussin had not raised the bat high enough to swing it.